infrastructure-tech/api/readme.md

     path('v1/package/download', views.download_package)
 ```

 When using `publish_package`, you may also specify `visibility` as "private" or "publish", which will make the package available to only you or the world, respectively.
 Finer controls on permissions and sharing will be added in a later release.
+You may also supply the optional fields of `description`, which will be shown on the package's page, and `package_type`, which will be used in a later version of this API.
+Note that if you use the eons naming schema, you do not need to specify `package_type`, as it will be automatically set from the package name.

 When using `download_package`, you may specify `username` and `password` as you would for `publish_package`.
-Doing so will cause the api to search ONLY private packages, returning a 404 if you do not have a package by that name.
-Conversely, not specifying `username` and `password` will cause the api to search ONLY public packages.
+Doing so will cause the api to search private packages before public ones.
+If no private nor public package is fround a 404 will be returned.

 ## Setup